 This 350 page book (for a buck!) is called When We Get to Surf City, and it recalls his touring as a male groupie (without the sex part) to the washed up surf band Jan and Dean through much of the 1990’s.
 I guess not many people would even spend a dollar on this book, but I bought it eagerly for several reasons listed below:

-I was an avid music listener as a young girl and surf music was a big part of my growing up.
-Not only listening to surf music, but I made an occupation out of seeing every lousy beach movie that came out. (which of course featured LOTS of surf music)
+I was an avid music listener as a young girl, and surf music was a big part of my growing up.
+And not only listening to surf music, but I made an occupation out of seeing every lousy beach movie that came out. (which of course featured LOTS of surf music!)

 Being a music nerd, I recall all of the groups and songs of the era, most notably by Jan and Dean, and of course the Beach Boys.
 There was Wipeout by the Safari’s, and my cousin Joel played it to death on his drums in his basement, which I admired tremendously at the time.
-I was so into surf music in it’s prime.
+I was very into surf music in it’s prime.